 - attraction of investment to the region underpinned by sporting excellence, events capability, distinct tourism offerings for domestic and international visitors, and strong and diverse local economies.

 North Queensland Stadium is a joint project of the Queensland Government, Australian Government and Townsville City Council and is supported by both the National Rugby League and the North Queensland Cowboys.
 The stadium forms part of the Townsville City Deal signed in December 2016.

 Project delivery team

 The delivery of the North Queensland Stadium project is being led by the Department of State Development, Manufacturing, Infrastructure and Planning with an experienced team of contractors and consultants including:

 - Managing Contractor: Watpac

 - Audit Programmer: RCP.

-The North Queensland Stadium site will be located within the Townsville City Waterfront Priority Development Area adjacent to the Townsville Central Business District, between Ross Creek and Saunders Street.
+The North Queensland Stadium site located within the Townsville City Waterfront Priority Development Area adjacent to the Townsville Central Business District, between Ross Creek and Saunders Street.